Novo Selo, Kičevo

 Novo Selo (Ново Село, Novosellë) is a village in the municipality of Kičevo, North Macedonia.
 It used to be part of the former municipality of Oslomej.
+The etymology of the village comes from Slavic languages meaning new village, Novo Selo.

+History

+After the capture of the village by Partisan forces in the autumn of 1944, 16 Albanian men, women and children were massacred by the incoming communist forces.

 Demographics

+According to the 1942 Albanian census, Novo Selo was inhabited by a total of 260 Muslim Albanians, 58 Serbs, 26 Bulgarians.

 As of the 2021 census, Novo Selo had 38 residents with the following ethnic composition: